-In addition to correcting the business and operating systems used by the Company in the ordinary course of business as described above, the Company has also reviewed all products it produces internally for sale to third parties to determine compliance of its products.
-Products either have been found to be compliant or are currently being tested for compliance.
-However, many Autodesk/R/ products run on application systems produced and sold by third-party vendors.
-There can be no assurance that these application systems will be converted in a timely manner, and any failure in this regard may cause Autodesk products not to function as designed.
+In addition to correcting the business and operating systems used by the Company in the ordinary course of business as described above, the Company has also reviewed all products it currently produces internally for sale to third parties to determine compliance of its products.
+Products currently sold either have been found to be substantially compliant or are currently being tested for compliance.
+However, many Autodesk/R/ products run on computer hardware and operating systems produced and sold by third-party vendors.
+There can be no assurance that these computer hardware and operating systems will be converted in a timely manner, and any failure in this regard may cause Autodesk products not to function as designed.
 Any future costs associated with ensuring that the Company's products are compliant with the year 2000 are not expected to have a material impact on the Company's results of operations or financial position.
 The Company anticipates that all compliance procedures will be completed before the beginning of the Company's fiscal year 2000, which begins February 1, 1999.